 Secretary.
 The secretary of the Commission, who shall be the Director unless the Commission takes official action to designate another person to act as secretary.

 Sectionalizing or Phasing.
 A process whereby an Applicant seeks final approval on only a portion of a plat which has been granted preliminary approval.

+Self-Storage / Mini-Warehouses: A building or group of buildings containing one or more individual compartmentalized storage units for the inside storage of customers' goods or wares, where no unit exceeds 600 square feet in area.

 Self-Support Tower.
 A communication tower that is constructed without guy wires and ground anchors.